-Additionally, seven districts indicated that the bill, as introduced, would decrease revenue by an amount ranging from \$10,000 to \$2,000,000, while another ten districts anticipated that implementing the provisions of the bill would negatively impact the district's food sales by an amount ranging from 25 percent to 50 percent.
-Three districts indicated that the bill may decrease revenue by an undetermined amount.
-The twenty districts that anticipated a revenue impact expected to see a decrease in à la carte menu item sales and reduced student participation in the school breakfast and lunch programs.
-Please note that these responses are for the introduced version of the bill.
-The revenue impact of the amended bill on the local school districts is pending, contingent upon responses.
+Additionally, three of the responding districts indicate that the bill, as amended, will impact revenue.
+One district indicates that the bill will decrease revenue by an amount up to \$50,000, while another district anticipates that implementing the provisions of the bill will negatively impact the district's food sales by an amount ranging from 25 percent to 50 percent.
+One district indicates that the bill may decrease revenue by an undetermined amount.
+The three districts that anticipate a revenue impact expect to see a decrease in à la carte menu item sales and reduced student participation in the school breakfast and lunch programs.

+This impact statement has been updated to include responses from the local school districts.